Join our Junior Team

 In order to apply for the Junior Programme, e-mail email@example.com:

-– an application letter describing your language background and experience (your language combinations and directions, preferred translation topic(s), whether you have translated before, lived in a foreign country, are familiar with CAT tools, etc.); and a properly presented CV.
+– application letter describing your language background and experience (your language combinations and directions, preferred translation topic(s), whether you have translated before, lived in a foreign country, are familiar with CAT tools, etc.); and a properly presented CV.

 Welcome to our junior team!